gcc-mirror/gcc/gcc/ada/doc/gnat_rm/implementation_defined_pragmas.rst

 and the aspect ``Precondition``.
-Note that the identifiers for pragmas Pre_Class and Post_Class are Pre'Class and Post'Class (not Pre_Class and Post_Class), since these pragmas are intended to be identical to the corresponding aspects).
+Note that the identifiers for pragmas Pre_Class and Post_Class are Pre'Class and Post'Class (not Pre_Class and Post_Class), since these pragmas are intended to be identical to the corresponding aspects.

 If the policy is ``CHECK``, then assertions are enabled, i.e. the corresponding pragma or aspect is activated.